-How will I know which courses may be applied towards the Certification of Completion?
+How will I know which courses may be applied towards the Certificate of Completion?

-May I apply other training to the Certification?
+May I apply other training to the Certificate?

-Will a Certification of Completion guarantee career advancement for me?
+Will a Certificate of Completion guarantee career advancement for me?

-While the Certification of Completion will be an excellent addition to your resume or teaching portfolio, individual departments at Hudson Valley Community College determine their own needs and qualifications for advancement.
+While the Certificate of Completion will be an excellent addition to your resume or teaching portfolio, individual departments at Hudson Valley Community College determine their own needs and qualifications for advancement.